THE ASCENSIONIST MUSIC VIDEO

 From formless wandering comes the first act of creation: choice.

 Volition is the moment when ascent becomes possible, a tripartite union of forces aligning into purpose.
-Thought, brought into right alignment with Emotion, gives birth to a new force.
-The result is the Blade, the first tool, the first weapon, the first clarity.
+Thought, brought into right alignment with emotion, gives birth to a new force.
+The result is The Blade, the first tool, the first weapon, the first clarity.

-This is not the ascent itself.
+This is not The Ascent itself.

 It is the consent to ascend.